 St FX somehow managed to be the only school to do a good original version of the Go Team Go hashtag.
 St Fx’s Athletics is another school that has a trickier job for finding a hashtag as they have to respect the fact they aren’t just the X-Men, but they are also the X-Women.
 It works by using the Go Team Go format to highlight the X and still make it gender-neutral to respect both of their decorated male and female athletics programs.

 4. St Thomas Tommies

-St Thomas sits in 4th spot but not for lack of effort on their part.
-You just have to appreciate St Thomas University, one of the smallest in the country going for a Nation hashtag.
-This is almost like the AUS version of what I said for RMC in our OUA review.
-They are a small group so if something like #TommiesNation helps bring them closer together then the hashtag has done its job.
+St Thomas sits in the 4th spot, but not for lack of effort on their part.
+You have to appreciate St Thomas University, one of the smallest in the country, going for a Nation hashtag.
+This is almost like the AUS version of what I said for RMC in our OUA review; they are a small group, so if something like #TommiesNation helps bring them closer together, then the hashtag has done its job.

 3. Mount Allison Mounties

 Those of you who read the OUA review know my general dislike of Pride hashtags.
-There are two reasons why this time it works though.
-The softness of end of the word Mountie vowel means that the unlike other “Pride” hashtags this one is easier to say and more harmonious.
+There are two reasons why this time it works, though.
+The softness of the end of the word Mountie vowel means that unlike the other “Pride” hashtags, this one is easier to say and more harmonious.
 The second is the history of this hashtag as it is on its 8th season as the hashtag of Mount Allison Athletics and is popular enough to have a mention on the Mounties Wikipedia page.
-I have to respect the fact that students care enough about it to put it on the Wikipedia page.
+I have to respect the fact that students care enough to put it on the Wikipedia page.